Independent performance evaluations for CAOs, executive directors, and presidents.

 What it costs and how long.

-From $18,000.
-Pricing scales with organizational complexity — post-secondary boards, multi-site operations, and unusual governance structures sit at the higher end.
+Pricing is scoped to the organization and shared on the Clarity Call, where we give you a clear number so you can budget.
+What you pay scales with complexity: post-secondary boards, multi-site operations, and unusual governance structures sit at the higher end.

 Approximately 10–12 weeks from kickoff to board presentation.
 The optional half-year check-in extends the engagement to roughly six months.
 Best practice is an annual full evaluation, with the check-in landing at the midpoint.